 This course is designed for non-music majors and music majors with emphasis in a performance area other than organ.
-Students should be minimally at the intermediate level of proficiency on the organ.
+Students should be minimally at the intermediate level of keyboard proficiency on the organ.
 Substantial practice time is required.
 Jury exams are required.
-Instructor consent is required.
-Prerequisite: audition or consent of the instructor.
+Prerequisite: audition.
 Offered fall and spring.